 - Tap on an ingredient to check it off.
 This is very helpful to not forget something when doing a complex recipe.

-By swiping to the left, the first instruction step is scrolled in.
-Each step can have an optional image.
+Each instruction step can have an optional image.
 Again, the instruction can be tapped to check off that step.

-Next to the portion scaler, there are two buttons: One let's you share a recipe on facebook, the other puts that recipe with the currently set amount of portions on to your shopping list.
+In the top navigation bar, there are two buttons: One let’s you share a recipe, the other puts that recipe with the currently set amount of portions on to your shopping list.

 Shopping for ingredients is of course an essential part of cooking, so we put a shopping list directly into the app.
 The list is split into two parts: First the list of ingredients and then the list of recipes.
 To add a recipe to your shopping list, you can either tap “Edit” and the “add recipe” entry at the bottom of the list or use the aforementioned shopping list button in the Recipe View.
 For each recipe, the app will automatically create an entry for each ingredient required for that recipe.